kailash-manasarovar/statement/docs/timeline/2021/december.md

 - They're angry too.
 - A man comes with a boy.
 - He has a two-minute look, literally presses a button or two, says nothing's wrong, and leaves.
 - They were from a big company in the area with labeled vans, I will remember the name because it is the surname of a 5-year-old boy I taught English to in 2009, Pepe, who seemed to have an extremely disorganized attachment style.
+Actually, I believe his parents ran a plumbing firm.
+Same one?
 - I try to find someone else to help, but they won't do it as the new unit will be under guarantee.
 - In any case, the door to the buildings storage rooms and outside air conditioning units is locked, and they have not given me a key.